-Native Languages of the Americas: Hopi Legends and Traditional Stories
+Native Languages of the Americas: Hopi Legends, Myths, and Stories

 This is our collection of links to Hopi folktales and traditional stories that can be read online.